Indo-Pakistani war of 1965: India

-India's chief of army staff urged negotiations on the ground that they were running out ammunition and their number of tanks had become seriously depleted.
+India's chief of army staff urged negotiations on the ground that they were running out of ammunition and their number of tanks had become seriously depleted.
 In fact, the army had used less than 15% of its ammunition compared to Pakistan, which had consumed closer to 80 percent and India had double the number of serviceable tanks.

 In 2015, Marshal of the Indian Air Force Arjan Singh, the last surviving armed force commander of the conflict, gave his assessment that the war ended in a stalemate, but only due to international pressure for a ceasefire, and that India would have achieved a decisive victory had hostilities continued for a few days more:

 For political reasons, Pakistan claims victory in the 1965 war.
 In my opinion, the war ended in a kind of stalemate.
 We were in a position of strength.
 Had the war continued for a few more days, we would have gained a decisive victory.
-I advised then prime minister Lal Bahadur Shastri not to agree for ceasefire.
-But I think he was under pressure from the United Nations and some countries.
+I advised then prime minister Lal Bahadur Shastri not to agree to a ceasefire.
+But I think he was pressured by the United Nations and some countries.

 As a consequence, India focussed on enhancing communication and coordination within and among the tri-services of the Indian Armed Forces.
 Partly as a result of the inefficient information gathering preceding the war, India established the Research and Analysis Wing for external espionage and intelligence.
-Major improvements were also made in command and control to address various shortcomings and the positive impact of these changes was clearly visible during the Indo-Pakistani War of 1971 when India achieved a decisive victory over Pakistan within two weeks.
+Major improvements were also made in command and control to address various shortcomings and the positive impact of these changes was clearly visible during the Indo-Pakistani war of 1971 when India achieved a decisive victory over Pakistan within two weeks.